 he is of opinion that it is necessary or desirable to grant the licence or permit.

-[Section 47C inserted by No. 64 of 1970 s.
-8; amended by No. 54 of 1985 s.
+[Section 47C inserted: No. 64 of 1970 s.
+8; amended: No. 54 of 1985 s.
 52.]

 47D.
 Investigative powers

 (1) For the purpose of ascertaining whether the provisions of this Division or any regulation relating thereto are being contravened, any person authorised for the purpose by the Director General by instrument in writing and whether so authorised generally or in any particular case, may go on board any ship and may request the person in charge or apparently in charge of the ship —